The Effect of 401k Eligibility on Financial Wealth

 We use ensemble_type = "average" to disable stacking.

-# DML estimation of the PLR coefficient
+# DML estimation of the partially linear regression (PLR) coefficient

 plm_fit <- ddml_plm(y, D, X,